samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 Each adventure in this section includes the following information:

-**Title.** An adventure title can help you organize your campaign notes, and if you share the title with your players, it can set the tone for what’s ahead.
+**Title.** An adventure title can help you organize your campaign notes, and if you share the title with your players, it can set the tone for what's ahead.

-**Character Level.** Each adventure specifies the level of characters it’s aimed at.
+**Character Level.** Each adventure specifies the level of characters it's aimed at.
 The difficulty of encounters in each adventure is tailored for four characters of that level.
 You can use adventures for characters of higher or lower level or for larger or smaller groups.
 However, the encounters might be easier or harder than you expect unless you adjust them.

-**Situation.** Each adventure lays out what’s going on—the situation that the adventurers are called on to deal with.
+**Situation.** Each adventure lays out what's going on—the situation that the adventurers are called on to deal with.
 See "[Lay Out the Premise](#LayOutthePremise)" earlier in this chapter.

 **Hook.** Each adventure offers one way to draw characters in to the adventure.
 See "[Draw In the Players](#DrawInthePlayers)" earlier in this chapter.